MicrosoftDocs/cpp-docs/docs/vs-2015/mfc/reference/clistctrl-class.md

 - **1** Insertion point found.

 ### Remarks
- This member function emulates the functionality of the [LVM_GETINSERTMARKRECT](http://msdn.microsoft.com/library/windows/desktop/bb774949) message, as described in the [!INCLUDE[winSDK](../Token/winSDK_md.md)].
+ This member function emulates the functionality of the [LVM_GETINSERTMARKRECT](http://msdn.microsoft.com/library/windows/desktop/bb774949) message, as described in the Windows SDK.

 ##  <a name="clistctrl__getitem"></a>  CListCtrl::GetItem
  Retrieves some or all of a list view item's attributes.